lgiancaUTH/preproc__cta_core/readme.md

 # Disclaimer
 This tool is experimental and for research purposes only and is not intended for diagnostic use or medical decision-making.
 The tool  are prototypes and have not been approved by the FDA.

+# Acknowledgements
+This work is supported by the NIH NINDS R01NS121154.